codeforchs/codeforchs-site/README.md

 _If you are using RVM, make sure you are using the correct Gemset!_

-    $ rvm use 2.0.0@codefortucson
+    $ rvm use 2.0.0@codeforchs

 Start the local web server

     $ jekyll serve -b '' -w

-You should now be able to visit http://localhost:4000/ in your browser and see a copy of the Code for Tucson site hosted on your very own computer that updates when you save something!
+You should now be able to visit http://localhost:4000/ in your browser and see a copy of the Code for Charleston site hosted on your very own computer that updates when you save something!
 Zoiks!

 ###To make changes:
 + You should set up a fork of the site and test your changes there before submitting a pull request.